Dynamic Content Overview

 How is dynamic content structured?

 Dynamic content contains questions and answer choices.
 You decide if an answer choice leads to another question or to a piece of content.
 If it leads to content, you must associate the content item or items that are relevant to that answer choice.
+Eventually all answer combinations must lead to a piece of content.

 Dynamic content page